-It is a white plastic rod that is inserted under the skin of the inner, upper arm to stop pregnancy by releasing constant small amounts of progestogen into the body.
+It is a white plastic rod that is inserted under the skin of the inner, upper arm to stop pregnancy by slowly releasing a progestogen hormone into the body.
 Implanon NXT is the brand available in Australia.

 How does it work?